-The TAG workgroup gave electrical stimulation for dysphagia an Option # 4, specifically for CPT/HCPCS codes 92526, E0731, and E0745.
+As of November 2005, the TAG workgroup assigned electrical stimulation for dysphagia an Option # 4, specifically for CPT/HCPCS codes 92526, E0731, and E0745.

 Summary of Literature

 Dysphagia is a condition in which the individual experiences difficulty swallowing.
 Some common symptoms of dysphagia include inability to control food or saliva in the mouth, gurgling or wet voice sound after swallowing, difficulty initiating swallowing, pain with swallowing, coughing, choking and/or a sense of food being lodge in the esophagus.